-Academic and scientific cooperation is a priority of the French-Peruvian bilateral relationship which was reiterated during President Hollande’s State visit to Peru in February 2016.
-This visit, which led to the organization of an academic and scientific forum and the signature of about a dozen agreements, helped give fresh impetus to our bilateral cooperation.
+Academic and scientific cooperation is a priority of the French-Peruvian bilateral relationship which was reiterated during President Hollande’s State visit to Peru in February 2016, during which an academic and scientific forum was held and a dozen agreements signed.

-University partnerships and student mobility.
 With over 150 academic agreements between the countries (including about 15 dual diploma programmes), there are over 1,000 Peruvian students in France, where they make up the fifth-largest contingent of Latin American students.
-The agreement on the mutual recognition of diplomas and higher education study periods, which was signed in Lima in February 2016 and entered into force on 14 August 2016, strengthens these academic links.
-More generally, France ranks as the seventh most popular host country (and the third in Europe), with over 1,000 students of Peruvian origin enrolled in French institutions, after Spain (3,500), the United States (2,700), Italy (2,000), Brazil (1,400), Cuba (1,100) and Chile (1,100).
-Peruvian students in French universities can be broken down as follows: 43% are doing bachelor’s degrees, 43% are in master’s programmes and 14% are doing PhD programmes.
+The agreement on the mutual recognition of diplomas and higher education study periods, which was signed in Lima in February 2016, strengthens these academic links.
+More generally, France ranks as the seventh most popular host country (and the third in Europe), for Peruvian students.

-Over the past four years, the Peruvian scholarship programme “Beca 18 - excellence scholarships” enabled France to train over 200 Peruvian high-level technicians in strategic sectors for the country’s economic development (civil engineering, energy, telecommunications, agrifood).
-But despite the interest in this programme, due to budget constraints the Peruvian government has been forced to reduce the number of scholarships (about 20 new recipients in 2017, compared to about 100 in 2016).
+The Peruvian scholarship programme “Beca 18 - excellence scholarships”, mainly financed by the Peruvian authorities, was a pillar of our bilateral cooperation as over a four year period, it enabled France to train over 200 Peruvian high-level technicians in strategic sectors for the country’s economic development (civil engineering, energy, telecommunications, agrifood).
+However, the Peruvian government closed the programme in 2018 due to budget constraints.

-These academic exchanges create a talent pool of young Peruvians trained in France whom the “France Alumni” platform (400 members) helps to encourage French companies set up in Peru to recruit.
+Despite the closure, the numbers of Peruvian students departing for France has remained stable.
+These academic exchanges create a talent pool of young Peruvians trained in France whom the “France Alumni” platform helps to encourage French companies set up in Peru to recruit.